 This guitar player from Alexandria, LA, came to Chicago in 1938, lost a finger working in a meat packing plant and almost gave up music.
 According to British writer Mike Rowe, he met Blind Arvella Gray one Sunday on Maxwell Street, and saw he was playing with only three fingers and no eyesight.
 If this man can play, he thought, I can too!
 He went about re-teaching himself.
 Williams played often with his cousin, mandolinist Johnny Young with Floyd Jones and his cousin Moody; and harmonica player Snooky Pryor.

 Johnny Williams plays “Worried Man Blues”, c.
-1948, on Maxwell St. Foundation CD
+1948, on the And This Is Free CD.

 Johnny Young, 1917-1974

 Johnny Young performs “Money Taking Woman, ” c.
-1948, on Max.
-St. Foundation CD
+1948, on the And This Is Free CD.

 Kansas City Red, 1926-1991